Comparable Dark Matter and Baryon energy densities from Dark Grand Unification: The Model

 Again, there are three new types of fermions, all labeled by $\psi$ but with different subscripts.
 They transform under the group $SU(4)'\times Sp(4) \times SU(3)_C \times SU(2)_W \times U(1)_Y$ as

 where $SU(4)'$ is the global symmetry among the four new anti-nonets.
 We choose them to transform as $\bar{4}$ for future convenience.

 There are also new SM-singlet fermions $\psi_f$ that could play a role in the dark sector.
 However, exotic fermions $\psi_c$ and $\psi_w$ charged under the SM gauge group also arise.
 Together with $\chi_c$ and $\chi_w$ in eq. \eqref{chi}, these exotic SM-charged fermions should be heavy enough to escape the current constraints.
 From the quantum number assignment, it is impossible to write down mass terms without breaking any gauge symmetry.
 However, notice that their quantum numbers under the SM match perfectly.
 Meanwhile, $\chi_{c,w}$ are quartets under the $Sp(4)$ gauge group, and $\psi_{c,w}$ are quartets under the $SU(4)'$ global symmetry.
-This provides us with a novel way to recover the gauge symmetry we want.

-That is, instead of identifying $Sp(4) \subset SU(9)$ as our dark color group, we further gauge the $Sp(4)'$ subgroup within the $SU(4)'$ global symmetry.
-We then identify $Sp(4)_D$, our dark color group, as the diagonal subgroup of $Sp(4) \times Sp(4)'$.
+This provides us with a novel way to regain the gauge symmetry we want.
+That is, instead of identifying $Sp(4) \subset SU(9)$ as our dark color group, we further gauge the $Sp(4)'$ subgroup within the $SU(4)'$ global symmetry and identify the diagonal subgroup $Sp(4)_D$ of $Sp(4) \times Sp(4)'$ as our dark color gauge group.
 Under this new setup, the quantum numbers of fermions in eqs. \eqref{chi} and \eqref{psi} become

 under the gauge group $Sp(4)_D \times SU(3)_C \times SU(2)_W \times U(1)_Y$, where the fermions $(\psi_s,\psi_a,\psi_0)$ come from the decomposition of $\psi_f$.
 We can easily see that there are two pairs of Weyl fermions that can form Dirac fermions, $(\chi_c,\psi_c)$ and $(\chi_w,\psi_w)$.
 As the mass terms will be introduced later, for simplicity, we rewrite the notation as